tinnhat/pdf_reader/README.md

 ## Key Features

-- 📚 **Personal document library** – Upload any PDF or start with the bundled `sample.pdf`.
-Files are persisted in MongoDB along with metadata such as the last opened page and title.
+- 📚 **Personal document library** – Files are persisted in MongoDB along with metadata such as the last opened page and title.
 - 📖 **Reading progress sync** – Reading positions are stored per document and propagated over Server-Sent Events.
 Whether the reader is on another tab or a